typora/support.typora.io/_posts/2021-11-21-activation.md

 ## I have other questions...

 Please contact <hi@typora.io>.
-If your question is about activation and orders, please attach the information you have, like that email address you used when purchase, and / or license code you used for activation, etc.
+If your question is about activation and orders, please attach information such as the email address used for the purchase, license code you used for activation, etc.

 For purchase / order related question, please check [Purchase Typora](/purchase).